 Looking for more tasty ways to serve some greens alongside your main course?
 Here are a few of my favorite vegetable sides I know you’ll enjoy:

 - Lemony Romaine and Avocado Salad

 - Spicy Baby Bok Choy with Warm Ginger Dressing

 When you’ve tried this slaw, please don’t forget to let me know how you liked it and rate the recipe in the comments below!

 - 1 1/2 tablespoons low-sodium soy sauce, tamari, or coconut aminos

 - 2 tablespoons rice vinegar

-- In a large bowl, toss together broccoli slaw, cabbage, scallions, and red pepper.
+- In a large bowl, toss together the broccoli slaw, cabbage, scallions, and red pepper.

 - In a small bowl, whisk together the soy or coconut aminos, sesame oil, honey, and rice vinegar.

-- Add dressing to cabbage mixture and mix well.
+- Pour the dressing over the cabbage mixture and mix well.